Animated short film

 Reason for Award

 The movement is dynamic, with a sense of excitement and winsomeness that feels nice to watch.
 The expression of the individual characters and the ideas are carefully ordered.
 The musical sensibility astonishes, a tumult of tension forever on your back in every scene, as does the perfection of the layout, how you can stop the film at any point and the frame will look like a veritable picture book.
-I want those who believe that their deep emotional pain cannot by understood by others to see this film.
+I want those who believe that their deep emotional pain cannot be understood by others to see this film.
 It asks questions like how to love your own pain and what to do if you choose the wrong way to love.
 The jealousy, misunderstanding, sadness and pain that arise from solitude and love cannot be avoided if we are to grow as individuals.
-Someone wants to make a friend who is not supposed to live.
-And then, afraid of failure, cannot ask for help, but knows nothing will change if they just wait, and so gives up halfway through trying a new challenge.
+People cannot live without others.
+She wants to make friends but is afraid of rejection.
+She knows nothing will change if she just waits, but given up halfway through trying a new challenge.
 These emotions in the film tell us that it wasn’t just you who felt like this.
 The artist is a mere 26 years old and we can surely expect great things from her in the future.
 (MORIMOTO Koji)